 Lost or Stolen Car Keys Replacement Insurance Coverage – All You Need To Know.
 How To Get Reimbursement, How Much Money They Cover & More.

 Replacing lost or stolen car keys involve time and money.
-In addition, especially for newer models that operate with a push to start technology, the process may cost even more.
-Click here for more information about the estimated cost and tips on HOW TO SAVE A LOT of money when replacing your car keys.
+In addition, especially for newer models that operate with a push-to-start technology, the process may cost even more.
+Click here for more information about the estimated costs and tips on saving time and money when replacing your car keys.

 Many times, even though we are not aware of that, our insurance policy may cover the cost or at least a portion of getting a new replacement car key.

 That is, of course, depends on the type of key you had and your insurance coverage.

-While most companies will offer lockout, towing, fuel delivery, tire changes, and jump-start coverage, replacement car keys are not covered under car’s warranty, most insurance companies do offer at least a partial reimbursement for lost or stolen car keys, usually up to $150-$200 of the total cost.
+While most companies will offer lockout, towing, fuel delivery, tire changes, and jump-start coverage, replacement car keys are not covered.
+They do, however, offer at least a partial reimbursement for lost or stolen car keys, usually between $100-$200 of the total cost.

-In addition, we found out that AAA also covers between $50-$150 with certain memberships.
+In addition, we found that AAA also covers between $50-$150 with certain memberships.

 The reason is that some insurance companies work with a specific locksmith provider in your area and if you choose to do it on your own, it may result in failure to get reimbursement for your expense.

 Regardless if your insurance policy cover replacement car keys or not, it may cover lockout services under emergency roadside assistance coverage, which is most times up to $100.

 Finally, and we can’t emphasize how important this is: always, but always, get an invoice for the money you spent and submit it to your insurance company, even if you didn’t call them before.
 Many insurance companies will reimburse you nonetheless!